techyarnav/BinStack/README.md

 2. Paste the share link (format: `pastebin:abc123def456` or `pastebin:abc123def456#key` for encrypted)
 3. Click **Import Paste**
 4. Use the imported content or copy it to clipboard

+### Clipboard History
+- **Automatic Tracking** — The extension automatically tracks everything you copy in your browser
+- **Clipboard Tab** — View all your clipboard items in the dedicated Clipboard tab
+- **One-Click Sharing** — Click any clipboard item to instantly create a paste and generate a shareable link
+- **Persistent Storage** — Clipboard history is saved and persists across browser sessions

 ### Recent Pastes
 - View your last 10 pastes in the **Recent** tab